 - > A comparison of the major benefit provisions under the current and the proposed tiers is provided in Section 3, Exhibit I. - > Under the current tier, pension benefits are calculated based on the highest average salary earned during any 12-month period and salary would include base salary plus regularly assigned bonuses or premium pay.
-Under the proposed tier, pension benefits would be calculated based on the average salary earned during the last 36-month period and salary would include only base salary, excluding assigned bonuses or premium pay.
+Under the DB component of the Proposed Tier #2, pension benefits would be calculated based on the average salary earned during the last 36-month period and salary would include only base salary, excluding assigned bonuses or premium pay.